artsy/benv/README.md

 If you defer your jade requires to run time e.g. `var artworkTemplate = function() { return require('foo.jade').apply(this, arguments); }` and use `benv.requireWithJadeify('../client/artwork.js', ['artworkTemplate'])` you can avoid this error and test the jadeified templates in node again.

+### benv.requireWithPugify(filename, varNames)

+For those using [pugify](https://github.com/sidorares/pugify) when requiring client-side code that uses pugify it will throw an error because `require('template.pug')` isn't valid node code.

+If you defer your pug requires to run time e.g. `var artworkTemplate = function() { return require('foo.pug').apply(this, arguments); }` and use `benv.requireWithPugify('../client/artwork.js', ['artworkTemplate'])` you can avoid this error and test the pugified templates in node again.

 ## Contributing

 Please fork the project and submit a pull request with tests.
 Install node modules `npm install` and run tests with `npm test`.